alexyung/cecs323termproject/README.md

 Model this enterprise using only the information supplied here.
 Do not model any processes not mentioned here such as payments, travel agents, customers, etc.
 You should use your knowledge of airlines and flying in general, and you may want to pay new, closer attention to details of the operation of any airline or airport sites you may visit on the web as you are working on this assignment.

+Each team member will add one more business rules (requirements) to the above business rules.
+You will have to provide some means to enforce these business rules in your database, either by means database constraint such as referential integrity, uniqueness constraint, not null constraint, trigger, function, stored procedure or the like.
+The business rule needs to be something that will show up in the model of your design.
+None of your additional business rules can contradict any of the business rules provided in the project definition.

+Each team member will also have to create one more query related to those business rules.